atlozada/TOMIS-Project/README.md

 # Open-Source project for step 2 of the TOMIS application
 # Uses Mapbox GL JS to load map data onto a client side rendering of a global map, using map layers provided by various GIS researchers.
 Built using the Laravel framework simply because I'm familiar with it and its components.
-# Unminified script is in resources > assets > js and sass files are in resources > assets > sass.
+Unminified script is in resources/assets/js and sass files are in resources/assets/sass.
+HTML/blade files are in resources/views
 # Attribution for data available upon request